erndmrl/gitlabtest/README.md

 #### System Parameters:

-- **configfilepath**: `optional`.
+- **configfilepath**: &#x1F535;`optional`.
 Parameter to declare the path of a [test configuration file](https://github.com/lineten/nova-cucumber-dpi-tests/blob/master/src/test/resources/config/config.txt).
 When not declared, it uses the file under _/src/test/resources/config/config.txt_ by default
-- **browser**: `optional`.
+- **browser**: &#x1F535;`optional`.
 When not declared, it will take the value from the [test configuration file](https://github.com/lineten/nova-cucumber-dpi-tests/blob/master/src/test/resources/config/config.txt).
 When it is not present in config file also, it will use the default browser declared in [Property file for web test configuration](https://github.com/lineten/nova-cucumber-dpi-tests/blob/master/src/test/resources/propertyfiles/webconfig.properties).
 And eventually if it is not present in property file either, it will use Chrome.
 Case insensitive but use one of browser names while declaring: _"Chrome", "Firefox", "Safari", "Edge", "Opera"_
-- **env**: `mandatory`.
+- **env**: &#x1F534;`mandatory`.
 Environment.
 Case insensitive.
 Please be sure that the same name is used inside the test code so you may want to contact the QA team
-- **cucumber.filter.tags**: `optional`.
+- **cucumber.filter.tags**: &#x1F535;`optional`.
 When not declared explicitly, only the tests annotated with the tag inside @CucumberOptions in _src/test/java/testprojectcore/runners/RunCucumberTest.java_ will be run
-- **grid**: `optional`.
+- **grid**: &#x1F535;`optional`.
 Selenium Grid IP(if exists)

 #### An Example Run Command: